alexbautista1/School_HW-projects/README.md

 # School_HW-projects
-Alex Bautista\n
+Alex Bautista
-Bachelors of Science\n
+Bachelors of Science
-Computer Science\n
+Computer Science
-San Francisco State University\n
+San Francisco State University

-This is a collections of past assignments from\n
+This is a collection of past
-SFSU
+assignments from SFSU